The term verbal communication refers to both verbal and nonverbal communication.

 In the corporate sector, both verbal and nonverbal communication are widely prevalent ways of communication.
 It has several unique qualities that have made it famous among those working in the field of organizational management.
 The following list of benefits demonstrates its significance:

-- Authoritative document: In the event of a disagreement over major communication issues or the necessity to produce evidence in court, written communication deem authoritative since it is accepted as a legal document.
+In the event of a disagreement over major communication issues or the necessity to produce evidence in court, written communication deemed authoritative since it accepted as a legal document.

-- Time-saving: It is the most excellent approach to communicate a message vocally when quick action require.
+It is the most excellent approach to communicate a message vocally when quick action required.
 It takes a long time for written communication to reach the intended recipient.
 Oral communication, such as a phone call or a talk with subordinates, saves time, which is extremely valuable in the corporate world.

 Unlike written communication, verbal communication does not require the acquisition and upkeep of pens, paper, typewriters, computers, or other items.
 As a result, it benefits money.

-- Permanent record: Written communication is the flow of permanent records that may refer to in the future.
+Written communication is the flow of permanent records that may be referred to in the future.
 As a result, based on prior Orders and judgments, new and fresh decisions might be made.

 - Maintaining secrecy

 - Co – ordination